deadlyvipers/dojo_rules/introduction.md

 Hello, my name is Corbin.
-I like GITHUB!
+I like GitHub.
+I enjoy all of the Code School paths!